USE STANDARDS WITH LEGAL CERTAINTY

 - Translation into other languages

-An exemption applies to standards that form part of acts of parliament or regulations.
-They are not subject to copyright as they form part of legislation and, as a result, are considered to be in the public domain under the terms of the Austrian Copyright Act.
-Hence, such standards can be used without any restrictions and without prior consent.
+An exception applies to standards that are part of laws or regulations.
+They are not subject to copyright, as they are part of a legal provision and are therefore a free work within the meaning of copyright law.
+Such standards may therefore be used without restriction and without consent.